ventolab/CellphoneDB/README.md

 ### Optional Parameters

  **Optional Method parameters**:
-- `counts_data`: [ensembl \| gene_name \| hgnc_symbol] Type of gene identifiers in the counts data
+- `counts_data`: Type of gene identifiers in the counts data [ensembl \| gene_name \| hgnc_symbol]
 - `iterations`: Number of iterations for the statistical analysis [1000]
 - `threshold`: % of cells expressing the specific ligand/receptor
 - `result_precision`: Number of decimal digits in results [3]
-- `output_path`: Directory where the results will be allocated (the directory must exist) [out]
+- `output_path`: Directory where the results will be saved (the directory must exist) [out]
 - `output_suffix`: Output format of the results files (time stamp will be added to filename if not present) [txt]
-- `subsampling`: Enable subsampling
+- `subsampling`: Enable subsampling based on geometric sketching
 - `subsampling_log`: Enable subsampling log1p for non log-transformed data inputs !!mandatory!!
 - `subsampling_num_pc`: Subsampling NumPC argument (number of PCs to use) [100]
-- `subsampling_num_cells`: Number of cells to subsample the dataset [1/3 of cells]
+- `subsampling_num_cells`: Number of cells to subsample the dataset [1/3 of cells by default]

  **Optional Method Statistical parameters**
-- `active_tfs_file_path`: active TFs inpout file.
-This file indicates cells with transcription factors active (base on user-derived analysis by chromatin accesibility, motiff analysis and/or differential expression methodologies).
+- `active_tfs_file_path`: Active TFs input file.
+This file stores the information of the cells with transcription factors active.
+This information in this file is used to highligh interactions whose downstream TF is active, adding relevance to the interaction.
+The information provided in this file is based on user-derived analysis by; chromatin accesibility, motiff analysis and/or differential expression methodologies.
+See [example](notebooks/data_tutorial.zip)
 - `score_interactions`: scores interactions according to the gene expression specificty of the interacting genes.
 The scores ranges betweem 0 and 100.
 [False]
 - `microenvs_file_path`: Spatial microenvironments input file.
 Restricts the cluster/cell_type interacting pairs to the cluster/cell_type sharing a microenviroment (i.e. only test a combination of clusters if these coexist in a microenviroment).
 This file should contain two columns: 1st column indicates the cluster/cell_type, 2nd column indicates the microenviroment name.
-See example [here](https://github.com/ventolab/CellphoneDB/tree/master/in).
+See [example](notebooks/data_tutorial.zip).
 - `pvalue`: P-value threshold [0.05]
 - `debug_seed`: Debug random seed -1.
 To disable it please use a value >=0 [-1]
 - `threads`: Number of threads to use. >=1 [4]